-Disha Patani REVEALS Her First Reaction When She Heard The Script Of Malang!
+Disha Patani REVEALS Her First Reaction When She Heard Malang's Script!

 The Actress Had Injured Herself On The Sets

-The actress recently wrapped up her portions for the film
+The actress recently wrapped up her portions for the film.

 Her Favourite Genre Of Films